 While you may read about other treatments or home remedies that promise immediate hair growth, these are the only two options that are clinically proven to work:

 The first one is called minoxidil (generic Rogaine®).
 It’s a topical treatment that you apply twice a day.
 It is most effective for regrowth along the top of your head and the crown.
-For minoxidil to work, you must be diligent about using it; it may take three to four months of regular use before you notice any improvement, and if you stop using it, any regrown hair will usually fall out within three months.
+For minoxidil to work, you must be diligent about using it; it may take four to six months (or more) of regular use before you notice any improvement, and if you stop using it, any regrown hair will usually fall out within three months.

 And the second one’s called finasteride (generic Propecia®).
 It’s a prescription pill that you take once a day.
 It’s mainly used for stopping further loss across the entirety of your head, including receding hairlines.

 If you’ve already started with finasteride and are stressing out because you’re not seeing results right away, be patient.
-It may take at least three months of daily use of finasteride before you notice an improvement in your hair loss (more on that here).
+It may take at least four months of daily use of finasteride before you notice an improvement in your hair loss (more on that here).
 Also, it’s good to note that you must continue to take this medicine to maintain results; if you stop taking it, its effect will be reversed within 12 months.

 To recap: Hair loss is a chronic condition that requires treatment if you want to stop the balding process in its tracks.
 While there’s no cure for hair loss, there are ways to effectively treat the symptoms and keep the hair you have.
 Regular use of minoxidil or finasteride (or a combination of the two) can mitigate the effects of male pattern baldness and stop hair loss.